yahayuta/pygame_samples/README.md

 # pygame_samples

+first of all, do this:
+`pip install pygame`

 ## tictactoe

-most of source code genarated by chatgpt and tuned by me.
-go to `tictactoe` directory and type `python main.py` then you will see game window popup.
+most of source code genarated by chatgpt and tuned by me.C go to `tictactoe` directory and type `python main.py` then you will see game window popup.
 just click what you want to mark o or x.